neurobagel/documentation/docs/federate.md

     as it will appear to a user on their own machine
     - otherwise the request will fail..

 Copy and adjust the above code snippet according to your own deployment, and store it in `fed.env`.
+**If you have used the default Neurobagel configuration for your local `n-API` up to this point, you most likely do not need to change anything in this file.**

 ### `docker-compose.yml` docker config file